miku/microblob/docs/microblob.md

 EXAMPLES
 --------

-Index a JSON file names example.ldj, use "id" field as key, then serve on port 12345 on localhost:
+First, index a JSON file named example.ldj and use "id" field as key, then serve on port 12345 on localhost:

     $ microblob -db example.db -file example.ldj -key id